Regulated Financial Institutions

 GST-registered funds may include the GST claims under remission that are not claimed in the Statement of Claims previously, in the GST return.
 The recovery rate to be applied on the GST claims will be the prevailing rate based on the date of the invoices.

-For more information on GST registration and the reporting requirements under the reverse charge regime, please refer to GST: Taxing imported services by way of reverse charge (PDF, 1202KB).
+For more information on GST registration and the reporting requirements under the reverse charge regime, please refer to GST: Reverse Charge (PDF, 947KB).

 Reporting Exempt Supplies